jtsage/jtsage-datebox/docs/api/timeFormat.md

 dyn: "True"
 ---

-Valid options are 12 and 24
+Valid options are 12 and 24.
+This controls what is seen and used for the input controls, not the output format.
+To change the output format of the time, please see {% api_doc timeOutput %}.